-- Work for the improvement of people's lives and the environment, while striving to do no harm.
-Supported by a defined Responsible Care related continual performance improvement management system supported by detailed procedures and a clear personal commitment to safe and environmental responsible operations. - Be accountable and responsive to the public especially our local communities, who have the right to know the risks and benefits of what we do.
-Supported by community awareness and dialogue processes through active participation in the CIAC Transportation Community Awareness and Emergency Response (TransCAER) program. - Take preventive action to protect health and the environment.
-Supported by a defined Responsible Care related continual performance improvement management system supported by detailed procedures and a clear personal commitment to safe and environmental responsible operations. - Innovate for safer products and processes that conserve resources and provide enhanced value.
-Supported by maintaining a modern fleet of vehicles operated by competent personnel.
-Operating parameters (e.g., fuel consumption, speed. etc.) being monitored by onboard computers, and fuel consumption further optimized through routine servicing. - Engage with our business partners to ensure the stewardship and security of our products, services and raw materials throughout their life cycles.
-Supported by a Responsible Care related assessment process that is applied to new service providers and regularly repeated to facilitate on-going performance monitoring. - Understand and meet expectations for social responsibility.
-Supported by community awareness and dialogue processes through active participation in the CIAC Transportation Community Awareness and Emergency Response (TransCAER) program, including local community support. - Work with all stakeholders for public policy and standards that enhance sustainability, act to advance legal requirement and meet or exceed their letter and spirit.
-Supported by participation in CIAC committee work (Leadership Group and TransCAER). - Promote awareness of Responsible Care, and inspire others to commit to the principles.
-Supported by a Responsible Care related service providers assessment process.
+- Work for the improvement of people's lives and the environment, while striving to do no harm. - Supported by a defined Responsible Care related continual performance improvement management system supported by detailed procedures and a clear personal commitment to safe and environmental responsible operations. - Be accountable and responsive to the public especially our local communities, who have the right to know the risks and benefits of what we do. - Supported by community awareness and dialogue processes through active participation in the CIAC Transportation Community Awareness and Emergency Response (TransCAER) program.
+There is however some work to be done in addressing community outreach activities for fixed facilities. - Take preventive action to protect health and the environment. - Supported by a defined Responsible Care related continual performance improvement management system supported by detailed procedures and a clear personal commitment to safe and environmental responsible operations. - Innovate for safer products and processes that conserve resources and provide enhanced value. - Supported by a modern fleet of vehicles operated and maintained by competent personnel, with a focus on efficient use of fuel and routine servicing. - Engage with our business partners to ensure the stewardship and security of our products, services and raw materials throughout their life cycles.

+Supported by a Responsible Care related assessment process that is applied to new supply and service providers.

+Understand and meet expectations for social responsibility.

+Supported by community awareness and dialogue processes through active participation in the CIAC Transportation Community Awareness and Emergency Response (TransCAER) program, including local community support.

+• Work with all stakeholders for public policy and standards that enhance sustainability, act to advance legal requirement and meet or exceed their letter and spirit.

+Supported by participation in CIAC committee work (e.g., Leadership Group and TransCAER).

+• Promote awareness of Responsible Care, and inspire others to commit to the principles.